 The ABOARD and OPTIMA trial were done during the same year but these were smaller trials with limited study population compared to TIMACS trial.
-The FRISC II trial (1999) also showed benefits of early intervention within 7 days in terms of 5 year recurrence of MIs but the comparison was with patients who were treated with maximal medical therapy before intervention.
+The FRISC II trial (1999) also showed benefits of early intervention within 7 days in terms of

 The 2014 ACC/AHA guidelines on NSTE-ACS recommends early invasive strategy (within 24 hours of admission) over a delayed invasive strategy (within 25 to 72 hours) for initially stabilized high-risk patients with NSTE-ACS.